Test prep: Study tips you need for your next exam

 You’ve prepared for your test and know the subject as well as you can.
 What happens when you sit down to write?
 Here’s how to make sure your studying pays off in the classroom.

-1. Be on time: arrive at least five minutes before the test so you don’t feel rushed.
+1. Be on time: arrive at least five minutes before the test so you don’t feel rushed (you may need to give yourself some extra time to allow for safety and physical distancing protocols).

 2. Come prepared: bring any materials you need, such as pencils, pens and a calculator.
 It’s a good idea to bring at least two writing instruments.